kdex/apx/README.md

-# apx
+# arx
-`apx` is a functional-style C++ library that allows you to parse command-line arguments.
+`arx` is a functional-style C++ library that allows you to parse command-line arguments.
 ## Features
 - Automatically generated help
 - CMake-consumable